 Delphia, not feeling like taking notes, looked around the room.
 Chills ran up her spine and she turned around.
-The Slytherin boy with the brown hair was gazing at her.
+A Slytherin boy with brown hair was gazing at her.
 His chocolate eyes narrowed in thought.
 He whispered something to the boy next to him.
 Delphia suddenly felt that if she didn't leave something bad would happen to her.

 “Professor!” she called with her hand raised, pushing down her fears of being noticed.